cs4241-19a/fp/README.md

 #### Impact

-As students who have worked on large group projects and IQP teams, we know how difficult it can be to find overlapping availabilities to meet and how confusing it can be to use 25live to find empty meeting spaces on campus.
-Our application addresses these two issues and provides a solution that enable teams to find a time and place to interact and accomplish their team goals.
+As students who have worked on large group projects and IQP teams, we know how difficult and how confusing it can be to use 25live to find empty meeting spaces on campus.
+Our application addresses this issue and provides a solution that enable teams to find a time and place to interact and accomplish their team goals.

 ## Technical Requirements Accomplished and More!: